canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 Beside the configurations enabled by relations, custom configuration can also be added directly using actions.

-In order to add a new custom configuration property
+To add a new custom configuration property:

 ```shell
 juju run integration-hub/leader add-config conf="<property>=<value>"
 ```

-Configuration properties can be removed using
+Configuration properties can be removed using:

 ```shell
 juju run integration-hub/leader clear-config
 ```

-or they can be removed one by one using
+or they can be removed one by one using:

 ```shell
 juju run integration-hub/leader remove-config key="<property>"
 ```

-Finally, to list all custom configuration properties, use
+Finally, to list all custom configuration properties, use:

 ```shell
 juju run integration-hub/leader list-config